LyDoesSpecial/GodetteVNFramework/README.md

 In the folder res://GodetteVN/ , you can find sample projects to run.

 Before you run your own sample scene, make sure your character is created via the actor editor and saved as a scene.
-Moreover, you have to register your characters in characterManager.gd (this file can be found in the singleton folder.)
-This may change in the future.
+Moreover, you have to register your characters.
+Go to GodetteVN/Singletons/vn.tscn, and find Characters node and follow the examples from there.
+Same deal with dvars.

 There are 3 core components in this framework.
 1. An actor editor (WIP, mostly stable for written functions)